Jaime-alv/Blackjack/README.md

 ###### Card values/Scoring

-Aces can be 1 or 11, when the player hit s (for stand), the game will pick the highest value without going over 21.
-If a participant draws 'Ace of Spades' and 'Eight of Hearts', it will be displayed both values, 9 and 19; if, for example, 'five of Clubs' is drawn next, only 14 will be displayed, as 24 is over 21.
+Aces can be 1 or 11.
 Face cards are 10 and any other card is its pip value.

 ###### Betting